phenogit/phenogit.github.io/kit-korner-notes.markdown

     Lead of king in the middle of the hand asks for upside-down count Splitting honors show 0 or 2 higher
     We play (as do most expert pairs) than spot card signals in trumps are suit-preference if they mean anything.
 We do not echo in order to show 3 trumps.
+    Shifts in the middle fo the hand are attitude, jack denies, T or 9 = 0 or 2 higher

 ##### Opening Leads
     Your agreements are that from AK you may lead either the ace or the king.